lcapo/developer-documentation-hotel/FAQ.rst

     but this call can take more that 5 minutes, so, how can we do this quicker?
-    We will download all of your information necessary to our servers, so when this happens, we can send you the static information that we have loaded in our system.
+    We will download all of your information necessary to our servers, so when this happens, we can send you the static information that we have loaded into our system.